JayMass5800/HabitV8/.zencoder/rules/repo.md

 #### 2. Service Interdependencies
 - **NotificationService** depends on PermissionService
-- **HealthService** depends on PermissionService
 - **CalendarService** depends on PermissionService
-- **AutomaticHabitCompletionService** depends on HealthService and HabitService
-- **HealthHabitIntegrationService** depends on HealthService, HabitService, and NotificationService
 - **NotificationActionService** depends on HabitService and NotificationService
 - **WorkManagerHabitService** depends on HabitService and NotificationService
 - **TrendAnalysisService** depends on HabitStatsService
 - **ComprehensiveHabitSuggestionsService** depends on HabitStatsService and TrendAnalysisService
-- **SmartThresholdService** depends on HealthService and HabitStatsService
 - **AchievementsService** depends on HabitStatsService
 - **ActivityRecognitionService** depends on PermissionService